Payroll tax on employment agent or labour hire arrangements

 Using a payroll processing contractor

-If you contract someone to process your payroll, you should make sure that they are passing on any payroll tax to the Office of State Revenue.
+If you contract someone to process your payroll, you should make sure that they are passing on any payroll tax to Queensland Revenue Office.

 There have been cases where some labour-hire payroll processers are not passing on the tax, even after receiving funds from the employer.
 Employers are then having to pay extra amounts to meet their outstanding tax liabilities, while attempting to recover what has already been paid to the payroll processor.